 Norco drug testing is typically done for evidence of misuse.
 The presence of opioids like hydrocodone and their metabolites is what will show up on a drug test.
 If one has to be clear from this medication, he or she will have to wait for at least 18-24 hours.
 However, Norco drug testing detection may still vary significantly, depending on the area of the body being tested.
 Traces of this drug can remain in certain areas well beyond 24 hours.

 Norco will reach its peak levels within approximately 1.3 hours.
 Blood tests can detect this drug up to 24 hours after intake.

-- Norco urine drug test is popular for screening and effective at detecting short-term use.
-It is effortless to perform.
-How long Norco stays in the system for a urine test dramatically depends on the dosage used and its peak plasma concentration.
-The body can quickly excrete a 10 mg dosage of this drug in the urine.
+A urine test is popular for screening and effective at detecting short-term use.
+The result of a urine test dramatically depends on the dosage used and its peak plasma concentration.
+The body can quickly excrete a 10 mg dosage of this medicine in the urine.

-- Similar to other drugs, traces of hydrocodone are detectable for the most prolonged period in the hair follicles, 90 days or approximately three months after intake.
+Like other drugs, traces of hydrocodone are detectable for the most prolonged period in the hair follicles, 90 days or approximately three months after intake.

 Oral tests that use a swab to collect a saliva sample from the inside of the cheek can detect hydrocodone anywhere between 12-36 hours after the last use.
 However, the positive detection rate of hydrocodone is lower for oral fluid tests than for urine tests.

 Factors Affecting The Duration Of The Drug In The Body

 Prescribed dosages also depend on one’s weight, height, and fat composition.
-Someone who is taking more than what is prescribed will take longer to get rid of hydrocodone from the system.
+Someone taking more than what is prescribed will take longer to get rid of hydrocodone from the system.
 The type of drug used is also significant because of varying strengths.